decentralized-identity/keri/docs/Q-and-A.md

 Where Christopher Allen is talking about *portability of information* related to the identity, in KERI we take this a step further with the *portability of the identifier itself* with respect to its supporting infrastructure (aka spanning layer).
 Most `DID` methods do not have portable identifiers.
 They are locked to a given ledger.\
 (_SamMSmith_)

-## Does KERI cooperate with other projects in the self-sovereign Identity field?
+## *Q: Does KERI cooperate with other projects in the self-sovereign Identity field?
 Yes, KERI sits under the *Decentralized Identity Foundation*, [DIF](https://identity.foundation), and is part of the *Identity and Discovery* Workgroup.
 There are also non-formal relation with the newly launched trust-over-ip foundation, and there's good reasons to fit KERI into trust-over-ip.\
 (_SamMSmith_)

-## What's the difference between a `normative` and `non-normative` description or theory?
+## *Q: What's the difference between a `normative` and `non-normative` description or theory?
 See the [definitions](#normative) section for what both terms mean.
 For example, theories of ethics are generally `normative` - you should not kill, you should help that person, etc. Economics is most commonly `non-normative` - instead of asking “how should this person choose which goods to buy?”, we are often more interested in “how does this person choose which commodities they buy?”.

-## What's the difference between the KERI whitepaper and the KIDs
+## **Q: What's the difference between the KERI whitepaper and the KIDs
 The [whitepaper](https://github.com/SmithSamuelM/Papers/blob/master/whitepapers/KERI_WP_2.x.web.pdf) is the historically grown and expanded design document of `KERI`.

 A [KID](../kids) is focussed on Implementation; "this is how we do it"  We add commentary to the indivudual KIDs that elaborate on the why.
 It has been split from the _how_ to not bother implementors with the _why_.